crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

     3. ``classname`` : The actual implementation module under dependencies/dggrs_providers

+    4. ``parameters``: Initialisation parameters in a dictionary format for the DGGRS provider.

 Here is an example on how to define DGGRS for IGEO7 and H3.

 .. code-block:: json